Kratom Guides

 What Makes Kratom Safer Than Prescription Opiates?

-If kratom and prescription opiates have the same effect on pain and target many of the same receptors, why is kratom considered a safer option?
-Shouldn’t they both have the same potential for risk?
+If kratom and prescription opiates have the same effect on pain and target many of the same receptors, why is kratom the safer option?
+Don’t they both have the same potential for risk?

 First of all, it’s very difficult to overdose on kratom.
 You have to take this herb orally.
 If you take much, you’ll feel extremely nauseous and start throwing up long before it reaches toxic levels.

-Nobody takes super-high doses of kratom.
-This is simply because it’s very uncomfortable.
+People don’t usually take super-high doses of kratom simply because it’s very uncomfortable.
 You only use as much as you need and nothing more.
 The same can’t be said for pharmaceuticals.
 You can keep taking them — going deeper and deeper without feeling the same nauseating side effects.

-There are other mechanisms in kratom that reduce risk even further.
+Other mechanisms in kratom reduce the risk even further.
 Kratom is considered a “dirty drug.”
 This isn’t a negative sentiment in any way — it refers to the specificity of the active ingredients.

-For example, something in kratom appears to block the activation of a compound called beta-arrestin-2 [2].
-This compound is activated by conventional opiate medications and is what causes respiratory depression — the primary cause of death during an overdose.
+Kratom also appears to block the activation of a compound called beta-arrestin-2 [2], a compound that’s activated by conventional opiate medications and is what causes respiratory depression — the primary cause of death during an overdose.

 Is Kratom Addictive?

 This is one of the biggest concerns people have when using kratom.
 I’m not going to sit here and tell you kratom is not addictive — because it certainly can be.
-However, I will argue that kratom is significantly less addictive than the alternatives.
+However, research continues to show that kratom is significantly less addictive than the alternatives.

 Virtually any substance (herbal and pharmaceutical alike) can be addictive.
 In its essence, addiction is a physiological and psychological attempt to find release from discomfort.
 The line between therapy and addiction is drawn when a substance begins to have a clear negative impact on your life — but you continue to use the substance anyway.